adhirajpandey/Amazon-Scraper/README.md

 This Project allows you to scrape data from amazon website.

-There are two scrapers in this project :
+There are three scrapers in this project :

   - title_price.py - Product link as input and Product Title and Price as Output.
-  - search_results.py - Search Term as input and txt file of links of listed Products as output.
+  - search_results.py - Search Term as input and txt file of links of listed Products as Output.
+  - links_csv.py - Text file of links as input and csv file with details as Output.

 # Requirements